 - Calling up the agent/buyer of a comparable property in the same neighborhood that was purchased for cash and seeing if they are interested in buying more properties

 - Through personal relationships

 - Researching professional investors and contacting them in-person at the auction, or sending them a letter in the mail

 Rather than build up a massive buyer’s list, Matt recommends finding two or three go-to buyers and focus on building a solid relationship with them.

-When it comes to finding deals via direct mailing, the two main things to focus on are:
+When it comes to finding deals via direct mailing, the two main points to focus on are:

 - Tracking your key performance indicators

 Matt’s best ever advice for someone in the wholesale property game is to be aggressive, always have an exit strategy, and be okay with the worst-case scenario.
 If you have more questions about how to find whole real estate properties, you can contact me for a planning session.

 Was this blog on the ins and outs of wholesaling helpful?
 If it was, feel free to share it using the social media buttons on this page.